What to know about the Seahawks after Day 3 of NFL free agency

 But the only moves the Seahawks made on the first day of the new league year were make announcements of qualifying offers to one restricted free agent and three exclusive rights free agents — decisions that had been made a while ago.

-Wednesday was officially the third day of the NFL’s free agent signing period — teams were allowed to negotiate with players on Monday and Tuesday with signings, trades and other moves finally allowed to be announced on Wednesday.
+Wednesday was officially the third day of the NFL’s free-agent signing period — teams were allowed to negotiate with players Monday and Tuesday with signings, trades and other moves finally allowed to be announced Wednesday.

 Here’s a review of what the Seahawks did and where things stand: